-The nominees for the Board consists of 11 members who we believe are extremely well-qualified to serve on the board and represent our stockholders' best interests.
+The nominees for the Board consist of ten members who we believe are extremely well-qualified to serve on the board and represent our shareholders' best interests.
 The nominating & governance committee selects nominees with a view to establishing a Board that is comprised of members who:

-- have extensive business leadership experience, - · bring diverse perspectives to the Board, - bring institutional knowledge and a thorough understanding of the Company's history and vision, - have high ethical standards as well as sound business judgment and acumen, and - understand and are willing to make the time commitment necessary for the Board to effectively fulfill its responsibilities.
+- have extensive business leadership experience, - bring diverse perspectives to the Board, - bring institutional knowledge and a thorough understanding of the Company's history and vision, - have high ethical standards, broad discernment, as well as sound business judgment and acumen, and - understand and are willing to make the time commitment necessary for the Board to effectively fulfill its responsibilities.